Carbon Capture Utilization and Storage (CCUS)

 Key risks for monitoring wells include:

-• CO₂‑saturated formation water leading to localized corrosion or SCC of CRA tubulars
+• CO₂‑saturated formation water inducing localized corrosion or SCC of CRA tubulars

 • Ingress of formation brine containing H₂S or other aggressive species

-• Long‑term exposure under low‑flow or stagnant conditions, increasing susceptibility to corrosion damage
+• Long‑term exposure under low‑flow or stagnant conditions, increasing susceptibility to localized corrosion initiation

-Therefore, material selection for monitoring wells should follow the same conservative, fit‑for‑purpose philosophy as injection wells, accounting for worst‑case fluid chemistry, temperature, pressure, and long‑term exposure conditions.
+Therefore, material selection for monitoring wells should follow the same philosophy as injection wells, accounting for worst‑case fluid chemistry, temperature, pressure, and long‑term exposure conditions.

 workflow (over view)